 I’m an introvert.
 There’s no disputing the facts — it’s who I am.
 What can I say?
 I’d rather sit at my desk and get my work done more than anything else.
 Sales?
 Working with people?
 Public speaking?
 Yeah, that’s gonna be no for me.
 I’ll be honest.
 It’s not a bad thing at all.
 I’ve always been an introvert and I always will be.
 I don’t hate people.
 I love (certain) people!
 And I’m not a total hermit but I seriously struggle with socializing and putting myself out there.
 Which is why I love blogging so much.
 It’s my little oasis where I can be myself.
 Completely and effortlessly.

 And for anyone that knows me, I’m a huge fan of side hustles.
 I’ve had so many gigs in my life — dating back to early high school.
 I’m a creative and I’ve definitely used to that my advantage over the years for income.
-They’re an awesome way to get some extra cash, but some many side hustles out there have some mega face-to-face action (like babysitting.)
+They’re an awesome way to get some extra cash, but so many side hustles out there have some mega face-to-face action (like babysitting and making sales.)
 So dude, what’s an introverted girl like me to do?

 Great news is just because you’re an introvert doesn’t mean you’re out of luck.
 You can still rake in some of that sweet side chedda.
 There’s plenty to go around, babe.
 There are so many options out there for introverted creatives that want to supplement their incomes, but don’t necessarily want to work with the public all the time.
 The wonderful thing about the internet is that there are endless opportunities out there that you may not even know about.